freelawproject/doctor/DEVELOPING.md

-## Notes

-As this is a microservice of Courtlistener, tests are designed to be run from a Mock Courtlistener instance to verify that the service works as expected and also works across a docker network.
+This is a microservice, so tests are designed to be run from a mock web application that calls to this service.

 ## Quick start

+To build the microservice and start it up, run:

     docker-compose -f docker-compose.dev.yml up --build -d

+To see logs:

+    ocker-compose -f docker-compose.dev.yml logs -f

 ## Testing

-Testing is setup with the following default that our tests are run from a container on the same network as the Doctor machine.
-This is modeled after how we plan to use the Doctor image for CL.

-    docker-compose -f docker-compose.dev.yml up --build -d

-Starts the Doctor Container and the Mock CL Container that we run our tests from.
+Once the above compose file is running, you can use the `mock_web_app` container to run the tests against the `doctor` container:

-    docker exec -it mock_cl_doctor python3 -m unittest doctor.tests
+    docker exec -it mock_web_app_doctor python3 -m unittest doctor.tests

-This is a duplicate of the Doctor container, which we use for simplicity, but it makes the requests across the docker network.

 ## Building Images

-1. Bump the version number in version.txt.
+Generally, images are automatically built and pushed to the docker repo when PRs are merged.
+If it needs to happen manually, try this:

-2. Run `make image --file docker/Makefile` to build or run `make push--file docker/Makefile` to push.
+`make image --file docker/Makefile`

+And pushed with:

+`make push--file docker/Makefile`